Approximate Minimum Selection with Unreliable Comparisons in Optimal Expected Time: Introduction

-If we turn our attention to the related problem of sorting with faults, then $\Omega(n \log n + fn)$ comparisons are needed to correctly sort $n$ elements when up to $f$ comparisons can return the wrong answer, and this is tight \cite{LakshmananRG91, Long:1992:SSF:902941, Bagchi92}.
-In the prefix-bounded model, the result in \cite{Aigner97} on selecting the minimum also implies that $(\frac{1}{1-p})^{O(n \log n)}$ comparisons are sufficient for sorting, while a lower bound of $\Omega\big( ( \frac{1}{1-p} )^n \big)$ holds even for the easier problem of checking whether the input elements are already sorted \cite{BorgstromK93}.
-The problem of sorting when faults are permanent (or, equivalently, when a pair of elements can only be compared once) has also been extensively studied and it exhibits connections to both the \emph{rank aggregation} problem and to the \emph{minimum feedback arc set} \cite{MakarychevMV13, Kenyon-MathieuS07, BravermanMW16, BravermanM08, Klein2011,LeightonM99, GeissmannMW15, Geissmann0LP17, stacs}.
+If we turn our attention to the related problem of sorting with faults, then $\Omega(n \log n + fn)$ comparisons are needed to correctly sort $n$ elements when up to $f$ comparisons can return the wrong answer, and this is tight \cite{LakshmananRG91, Long92, Bagchi92}.
+In the prefix-bounded model, the result in \cite{Aigner97} on minimum selection also implies that $(\frac{1}{1-p})^{O(n \log n)}$ comparisons are sufficient for sorting, while a lower bound of $\Omega\big( ( \frac{1}{1-p} )^n \big)$ holds even for the easier problem of checking whether the input elements are already sorted \cite{BorgstromK93}.
+The problem of sorting when faults are permanent (or, equivalently, when a pair of elements can only be compared once) has also been extensively studied and it exhibits connections to both the \emph{rank aggregation} problem and to the \emph{minimum feedback arc set} \cite{MakarychevMV13, Kenyon-MathieuS07, BravermanMW16, BravermanM08, KleinPSW22,LeightonM99, GeissmannMW15, GeissmannLLP17, GeissmannLLP20, GeissmannLLP19}.
+Error-prone models have also been considered in the context of optimization algorithms \cite{Geissmann0LPP19} and in the design resilient data strictures \cite{FinocchiGI09, 0001LM19}.
 For more related problems on the aforementioned and other fault models, we refer the interested reader to \cite{Pelc02} for a survey and to \cite{Cicalese13} for a monograph.

-Finally, we briefly discuss the fault-free case.
-For the approximate minimum selection problem, a simple sampling strategy allows to find, w.h.p., one of the smallest $k$ elements in $O(\min\{n, \frac{n \log n}{k}\})$ time.
+Finally, we point out that, in the fault-free case, a simple sampling strategy allows to find one of the smallest $k$ elements in $O(\min\{n, \frac{n}{k} \log \frac{1}{q} \})$ time with probability at least $1-q$.